Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Lagrangian tori in the cubic surface

-is an isomorphism.
-(Theorem \ref{JacisHQ}.) \end{rem} Corollary \ref{displacecubic} implies the existence of a continuum of mutually disjoint non-displaceable Lagrangian tori in a cubic surface.
-To show the existence of infinitely many Calabi quasimorphisms and prove Theorem \ref{uncount} (2), we need to study bulk deformations.
+is infinite dimensional over $\Lambda$.
+Recall that in the toric case the Jacobian ring is always finite dimensional since the Kodaira-Spencer map $ \frak{ks}_{\text{\bf 0}} : QH(X;\Lambda) \to \text{\rm Jac}(\frak{PO};\Lambda) $ is an isomorphism.
+(See Theorem \ref{JacisHQ}.) \end{rem} Corollary \ref{displacecubic} implies the existence of a continuum of mutually disjoint non-displaceable Lagrangian tori in a cubic surface.
+To show the existence of infinitely many Calabi quasi-morphisms and prove Theorem \ref{uncount} (2), we need to study bulk deformations.
 Let

 We put

 \begin{thm} We have

 \end{thm} \begin{proof} We consider the term $3y_1^{-1}y_2^{-1} y_1^2y_2 = 3y_1$ in (\ref{POcubic}).
 This term comes from the moduli space $\mathcal M(\beta)$ where $ \beta = \beta_4 + \alpha $ with